pnhogan/speciesfilegroup.github.io/_posts/2022-09-16-taxonworks-together-2022.md

 layout: post
 title: Appreciating TaxonWorks Together 2022
 author: Deborah Paul, Matt Yoder
-date: 2022-09-16
+date: 2022-10-07
 categories: event
 ---

 <img src="https://user-images.githubusercontent.com/2990155/191803489-b9a9c76e-c471-41e2-b734-40996f86ca0a.png" alt="twt2022 logo" align="right" height="150"/>139 people joined our [3rd TaxonWorks Together Event](https://github.com/SpeciesFileGroup/taxonworks_together_2022).
 Part conference, part community roundtable, part choose-your-own-adventure unconference, for three days we explored, shared, and learned about TaxonWorks (TW) and from each other as collaborators, all working to make it possible to _describe life._

 To delve deeper into what topics we covered, please [peruse the agenda](https://github.com/SpeciesFileGroup/taxonworks_together_2022).
+Links to meeting minutes are included there.
+New this year, we've uploaded a good portion of the content on to [YouTube](https://www.youtube.com/playlist?list=PLPSu6w4rwUI64wbHDzUUT2ZRIImMC8Yns)!

 A huge thank you! to all involved in planning, speaking, and engaging -- in all the activities.
-And of course, [join us on Wednesdays](https://speciesfilegroup.org/events.html), where all topics are welcome.
+And of course, [join us on Wednesdays](https://speciesfilegroup.org/events.html) with your followup-up questions, all topics are welcome.

 **Getting started.**